luckysama/GMM2D/README.md

 * `Drop Gaussians`: If selected, predicted Gaussians with a small class prior will be hidden in the visualization.
 However, their corresponding point color labels at a specific level will be shown.
 * `Random Colors`: If selected, random colors will be shown for point color labelling.
 * `Refresh`: This button simply refreshes the canvas on which the visualization is drawn.
-It is typically used if the "Random Colors" checkbox is selected.
+It is typically used if the `Random Colors` checkbox is selected.
 * `RESET MEMORY`: Deletes all generated points and Gaussians from the application.
 Configuration settings will persist.

 ### Menu